alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

 In this example I have already separated the colors just to save some time.

-In this case we can use the "6.5" point (**NOT THE BAR**) as a floating reference point, this has the disadvanage that we can not simply ignore checkers that lie on the floating reference point (and hence have a 0 pip offset) as it does not exist, but in some cases such as the above, it can create some beautiful symmetries.
+In this case we can use the "6.5" point (**NOT THE BAR**) as a floating reference point, this has the disadvantage that we can not simply ignore checkers that lie on the floating reference point (and hence have a 0 pip offset) as it does not exist, but in some cases such as the above, it can create some beautiful symmetries.
 In this case we can rip-off both player primes immediately.

 <table>
     <tr>